-The medium to long-term impact of the COVID-19 pandemic on the economy and demand for services created uncertainty in our medium-term resources' Astrategy.
+The medium to long-term impact of the COVID-19 pandemic on the economy and demand for services is still unknown, which creates uncertainty in our medium-term resources strategy.

-The 2022/23 budget was approved by the Council in February 2022 and was underpinned by a financial strategy to ensure we could continue to live within our means, while also delivering the Council's political priorities and therefore achieve the Everyone's EssexÁ Strategic Aims.
+The 2022/23 budget was approved by the Council in February 2022 and was underpinned by a financial strategy to ensure we can continue to live within our means, whilst also delivering the Council's political priorities and therefore achieve the Everyone's Essex Strategic Aims.

-The gross budget for 2022/23 amounted to £2,095.2m.
+The gross budget amounted to £2,095.2m.
 We intended to finance £1,137.2m of our budget from income, from fees and charges (£277.7m) and from specific (£727.6m) and general government grants (£131.9m).